W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/wailaw-umbraco-certified.md

 ##### Help with Umbraco

 I'm interested to hear about your Umbraco related project.
 I can advise on Umbraco set-up, migration, template design, customisation and extending the UI.
-Agencies, if you've come across a client with an Umbraco site but it's not your forte I can help and point you towards the right direction.
+Web design agencies, if you've come across a client with an Umbraco site but it's not your forte I can help and point you towards the right direction.
+I invite you to get in touch with your questions.
+Many thanks!